tektoncd/pipeline/docs/resources.md

-When specifying input and output `PipelineResources`, you can optionally specify `paths` for each resource. `paths` will be used by `TaskRun` as the resource's new source paths i.e., copy the resource from specified list of paths. `TaskRun` expects the folder and contents to be already present in specified paths.
+When specifying input and output `PipelineResources`, you can optionally specify `paths` for each resource. `paths` will be used by `TaskRun` as the resource's new source paths i.e., copy the resource from a specified list of paths. `TaskRun` expects the folder and contents to be already present in specified paths.
-`paths` feature could be used to provide extra files or altered version of existing resource before execution of steps.
+The `paths` feature could be used to provide extra files or altered version of existing resources before the execution of steps.

-Output resource includes name and reference to pipeline resource and optionally `paths`. `paths` will be used by `TaskRun` as the resource's new destination paths i.e., copy the resource entirely to specified paths. `TaskRun` will be responsible for creating required directories and copying contents over. `paths` feature could be used to inspect the results of taskrun after execution of steps.
+The output resource includes the name and reference to the pipeline resource and optionally `paths`. `paths` will be used by `TaskRun` as the resource's new destination paths i.e., copy the resource entirely to specified paths. `TaskRun` will be responsible for the creation of required directories and content transition.
+The `paths` feature could be used to inspect the results of `TaskRun` after the execution of steps.

-`paths` feature for input and output resource is heavily used to pass same version of resources across tasks in context of pipelinerun.
+`paths` feature for input and output resources is heavily used to pass the same version of resources across tasks in context of `PipelineRun`.

-In the following example, task and taskrun are defined with input resource, output resource and step which builds war artifact.
-After execution of taskrun(`volume-taskrun`), `custom` volume will have entire resource `java-git-resource` (including the war artifact) copied to the destination path `/custom/workspace/`.
+In the following example, `Task` and `TaskRun` are defined with an input resource, output resource and step, which builds a war artifact.
+After the execution of `TaskRun`(`volume-taskrun`), `custom` volume will have the entire resource `java-git-resource` (including the war artifact) copied to the destination path `/custom/workspace/`.